kadarsh22/DeNetDM/README.md

 You can generate or download the necessary datasets as described below:

-- **ColoredMNIST**: Follow the instructions from the [Learning from Failure repository](https://github.com/alinlab/LfF) to set up the ColoredMNIST dataset.
+- **ColoredMNIST**: Follow the instructions from the [Learning from Failure repository](https://github.com/alinlab/LfF) to set up generate the dataset.
-- **CorruptedCIFAR10**: Use the instructions from the same repository above for the CorruptedCIFAR10 dataset.
+- **CorruptedCIFAR10**: Use the instructions from the same repository above for the CorruptedCIFAR10.
-- **BFFHQ**: Download the dataset from [DFA's BFFHQ dataset](https://github.com/kakaoenterprise/Learning-Debiased-Disentangled).
+- **BFFHQ**: Download the dataset from [BFFHQ](https://github.com/kakaoenterprise/Learning-Debiased-Disentangled).

-Once the datasets are ready, place them in a directory that is accessible by your project.
+Once the datasets are ready, place them in a directory that is accessible by your project and update the config.py file with the corresponding path

 ---